How to Restore Suede or Nubuck Shoes at Home

 Reviving 4 Years Old Nubuck Shoes

-I have a favorite pair of black shoes that I often wear in autumn and spring.
-I bought them in 2016, and throughout the 4 years, I have never washed or revamped the nubuck leather (but I had the sole redone a couple of times!).
+I have a favorite pair of black nubuck shoes that I wear a ton during autumn and spring.
+For the four years since I bought them, I’ve never washed or revamped the nubuck leather (though I did have the sole redone a couple of times).
 The only thing I have rarely done with the nubuck is brushing it with special nubuck brushes.
 It was sufficient to deal with some mud stains etc. but they became quite pale and dirty.
-Because of that, I have decided to research the best way to restore nubuck shoes (the same method applies to suede shoes), giving them back that rich dark color they used to have.
-I have watched different tutorials from cobblers and Italian shoeshine, and I think I have found the perfect solution – easy, quick, and effective.

 Tools to Restore Nubuck/Suede Shoes